ahvshim/MongoDb-Project/README.md

 # Executive Summary
 # Introduction
 <div align="justify">
-After completed the [Adventure works relational database](https://github.com/ahvshim/SQL-Project) in previous project, and applied
+After completed the <a href="https://github.com/ahvshim/SQL-Project">Adventure works relational database</a> in previous project,and applied SQL queries based on a given scenario that was proposed, now we’d like to develop a
-SQL queries based on a given scenario that was proposed, now we’d like to develop a No-SQL document-based database using MongoDB Compass application and apply similar aggregations. <br>
+No-SQL document-based database using MongoDB Compass application and apply similar aggregations. <br>
 The very first step was exporting our tables as a JSON format from